bd6981/crud/README.md

 Also test the show route.
 You should see a single bookmark as the response.

-Now let's test these routes in the browser!

-Make sure `nodemon` is running and you don't have any errors, and open the same two urls.

 If we're just testing GET routes, we can use either Postman or the browser.
-But for anything more, we need to use postman, because its easier to send data.
+But for anything more, we need to use Postman, because it's easier to send data.
+We can also save all of our requests for a given application that we're developing in a collection, making the requests organized and reusable!

-### Creating Data + Body Parser
+### Creating Data

 > The C in CRUD